natcap/invest.users-guide/source/habitat_risk_assessment.rst

    Management effectiveness Very effective Somewhat effective Not effective, poorly managed N/A
    ======================== ============== ================== ============================= ============

-   Choose "No score" to exclude this criterion from your assessment.
+   *Choose "0" to exclude this criterion from your assessment.*

 5. **Other** exposure criteria may be used in addition to, or instead of, the criteria listed above.

-.. _consquence-criteria-details:
+.. _consequence-criteria-details:

 Default Consequence Criteria
 """"""""""""""""""""""""""""